-In order to synthesize the impact of soil wetness changes in the circulation and the precipitation, we calculated the water vapor balance equation following Rasmusson (1967), expressed as:

-$$\frac{\partial W}{\partial t} + \nabla \bullet Q = E - P \tag{1}$$ which states that changes in atmospheric moisture storage (W) in a column, are due to vertically integrated water vapor flux divergence ($\nabla \bullet Q$), evapotranspiration from the surface (E) and precipitation (P).
-Vertical integration has been done between 1000 hPa and 100 hPa.
+To synthesize the impact of soil wetness changes in the circulation and the precipitation, we calculated the water vapor balance equation following Rasmusson (1967), expressed as which states that changes in atmospheric moisture storage (W) in a column, are due to vertically integrated water vapor flux divergence $(\nabla \cdot Q)$, evapotranspiration from the surface (E), and precipitation (P).
+Vertical integration has been done between 1000 and 100 hPa.
 Usually, when integrated over a long period (more than a month) the first term in Eq.
-(1) is negligible, but, in our case, temporal variations of W can not be disregarded.
-Figure 9 shows the integral for the whole simulation period of all the terms as represented by the CTRL run, and the corresponding differences with E1 and E3 (E2 and E4 are not shown, since the anomaly fields are small).
-Figures 9a and b show that, during this event, there is good correspondence between precipitation and moisture flux convergence fields.
-Northeastward of the 30 mm E-isopleth (Figure 9b), evaporation has also a substantial contribution.
-From the differences fields, it can be noted that less precipitation in E1 over central and eastern Argentina, Uruguay and southern Brazil is mostly explained by less evaporation, combined with decreased moisture convergence.
-The response in moisture convergence suggests that moisture reduction plays a dominant role in this field, compared with wind, that tends to increase convergence in a latitudinal band around $34^{\circ}S$ (see Figure 7a).
-Over the northern portion of the domain (part of Brazil, Perú and Bolivia), evaporation is less related with precipitation decreases, which seem to be mostly explained by a reduction in moisture convergence.
-On the other hand, changes of precipitation in E3, closely follow those of increased moisture flux convergence differences, combined with a homogeneous increase in evaporation most apparent over Argentina.
-The other interesting signature in E3 comes from W contribution that is negative, meaning that E3 has relatively higher rain efficiency than the control (less liquid water content is left in the column).
+(1) is negligible, but, in our case, temporal variations of W cannot be disregarded.
+Figure 9 shows the integral for the whole simulation period of all the terms as represented by the CTRL run, and the corresponding differences with E1 and E3.
+Figures 9a,g show that, during this event, there is good correspondence between precipitation maxima and moisture flux convergence.
+Northeastward of the 30-mm E isopleth (Fig. 9b), evaporation also has a substantial contribution to the precipitation field.
+From the difference fields, it may be inferred that less precipitation in E1 over central and eastern Argentina, Uruguay, and southern Brazil is mostly explained by less evaporation, combined with decreased moisture convergence.
+The response in moisture convergence suggests that moisture reduction plays a dominant role in this field, compared with wind, that tends to increase convergence in a latitudinal band around 34°S (see Fig. 7a).
+Over the northern portion of the domain (part of Brazil, Peru, and Bolivia), evaporation is less related with precipitation decreases, which seem to be mostly explained by a reduction in moisture convergence.
+On the other hand, changes of precipitation in E3 closely follow those of increased moisture flux convergence differences, combined with a homogeneous increase in evaporation most apparent over Argentina.
+The other interesting signature in E3 comes from the Wcontribution that is negative, meaning that E3 has relatively higher rain efficiency than the control (less liquid water content is left in the column).